-- Will you benefit from the objectivity of an independent architect and construction manager, striving to provide - you the most for your money?
+Will you benefit from the 5.
+Objectivity of an independent architect and construction manager, striving to provide you the most for your money?

-Is their field staff experienced - Is their field staff experienced in building on busy campuses? - Can they provide a Guaranteed Maximum Price, if you so desire?
+- Is their field staff experienced 6. in building on busy campuses? - Can they provide a Guaranteed Maximum Price, if you so desire?